osamuzahid/NLP-News-Classification/README.md

 News Article Classification

-This project trains a machine learning model tocategorize news articles into topics like politics, business, sports, entertainment, and technology.
+This project trains a machine learning model to categorize news articles into topics like politics, business, sports, entertainment, and technology.
 It uses various

 **--------Prerequisites--------**